 If you’ve been concerned about the risk that commercial shampoos pose to your health – you’re not alone.
-I won’t go into details about that as I’ve previously written about this here, so this post is purely instructional on how you can make your own shampoo really easy and fast and just requires one ingredient!
+I won’t go into details about that as I’ve previously written about this here, so this post is purely instructional on how you can make your own rhassoul clay shampoo as a natural alternative to regular shampoo.

-The magic ingredient here is rhassoul (or ghassoul) clay from Morocco.
-Below I’ll outline its vast variety of benefits, how to use it and where to get it from.
+Below I’ll outline the vast variety of benefits of rhassoul clay, how to use it and where to get it from.

 You’ll just need:

-- 2 heaped teaspoons of the powder (enough for long fine hair)
+2 heaped teaspoons of rhassoul clay powder (enough for long fine hair)

 What about hair conditioner?

 Ah conditioner, the one thing I said I could NEVER live without…until I discovered this wonder-clay!
 More often than not I don’t use anything, but once in a while, it’s good to give your hair a little moisturising.
 I usually just take a few drops of an essential oil, rub it between my hands (not too much!) and gently go over the hair ends.
 Takes 2 seconds and you smell great after too.

 Sometimes I will use a natural conditioner too, if my hair goes a bit too wild.